-Approximately 87,000 babies are born each year in Indiana hospitals and birthing centers.
+Approximately 83,000 babies are born each year in Indiana hospitals and birthing centers, according to Indiana’s State Information Center.
 Most deliveries are a cause for celebration.
-But sometimes a baby may suffer a serious birth injury during delivery or as a result of negligent prenatal care.
+But sometimes, a baby may suffer a serious birth injury during delivery or as a result of negligent prenatal care.

 New parents who have experienced the trauma of a birth injury may wonder what they could have done to prevent the injury and whether the doctor or delivery team was at fault.

 Unfortunately, some birth injuries occur despite the best care.
 Others occur because signs and symptoms were missed pre-natally or the delivery staff failed to respond promptly to signs of a difficult delivery.
 No parent can know with certainty whether a birth injury was preventable without qualified legal assistance.

 A birth injury is considered any type of physical harm that impacts an infant during the birthing process or near the time of birth.
 Birth injuries can have a wide range of side effects and complications.
 Some can be relatively minor and leave no significant impact on the baby or the future of their development.
 However, some birth injuries are extremely serious and can cause permanent disabilities that will impact a child either physically or mentally for the rest of their life.